- Group: Saltwater

 Maintenance and care

-Most species of butterflyfish have very specific dietary and environmental requirements, and should therefore only be kept by experienced aquarists.
-Butterflyfish rely heavily on live rock and coral as a food supply and it is important to keep them in aquariums with lots of coral and live rock to graze on.
-Butterflyfish also prefer aquariums with large swimming spaces and numerous caves and crevices to hide in.
+Most species of butterflyfishes have very specific dietary and environmental requirements, and should therefore only be kept by experienced aquarists.
+Butterflyfishes rely heavily on live rock and coral as a food supply and it is important to keep them in aquariums with lots of coral and live rock to graze on.
+They also prefer aquariums with large swimming spaces and numerous caves and crevices to hide in.

-Butterflyfish are generally peaceful towards other fish and make for excellent community fish.
+Butterflyfishes are generally peaceful towards other fish and make for excellent community fish.
 Certain species, however, can be very territorial and aggressive towards members of their own species and should not be housed together.
-However, there are certain species of butterflyfish that can be kept in groups provided that they are housed in large aquariums.
+However, there are certain species of butterflyfishes that can be kept in groups provided that they are housed in large aquariums.

 Butterflyfish do best when fed on a varied diet of both meaty and vegetarian foods.
 They can be fed on shrimp, brine shrimp, shellfish and seaweed sheets.
 It is important to remember that certain species have very specific dietary requirements that should be thoroughly researched prior to purchase.